Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-The goods and services balance recorded a surplus of CZK 102.9 billion in Q3.
-The balance improved by CZK 39.1 billion year on year at current prices due to stronger growth in goods exports (index 111.5) than imports (index 108.7).
-The goods balance ended in a surplus of CZK 73.5 billion, up by CZK 36.9 billion on a year earlier.
-The services balance also showed a surplus of CZK 29.3 billion, representing a year-on-year increase of CZK 2.2 billion.
-This was due mainly to higher exports of transport services and other trade-related technical services, and lower imports of insurance services.
+The goods and services balance recorded a surplus of CZK 169 billion in Q1.
+The balance improved by CZK 7.5 billion year on year at current prices.
+The goods balance ended in a surplus of CZK 137.8 billion, up by CZK 6.4 billion from a year earlier.
+The services balance also showed a surplus (CZK 31.2 billion), representing a year-on-year increase in the surplus of CZK 1.1 billion.
+This was due mainly to year-on-year growth in exports of professional services and management consultancy activities, services related to research and development, and technical services and trade-related services.
 Foreign travel recorded a surplus amid a year-on-year increase in exported and imported tourism services.
-The total goods and services turnover at current prices was 10.1% higher year on year in Q3, with exports rising by CZK 140 billion and imports by CZK 100.9 billion.
+The total goods and services turnover at current prices was up by 6.7% year on year in Q1, amid a rise in exports of CZK 88.8 billion and an increase in imports of CZK 81.3 billion.

-The primary income deficit was CZK 97.9 billion in Q3.
-Its year-on-year increase of CZK 43.6 billion was due mainly to higher dividends paid abroad on direct and portfolio investment and growth in the share of non-residents in reinvested earnings in domestic firms.
-Dividends paid abroad amounted to CZK 105.6 billion, representing a year-on-year increase of CZK 34.7 billion.
+The primary income deficit was CZK 44.9 billion in Q1.
+Its year-on-year improvement of CZK 8.7 billion was due mainly to higher year-on-year interest income from abroad.
+Dividends paid abroad amounted to CZK 21.3 billion, representing a year-on-year increase of CZK 9.8 billion.

-Secondary income ended Q3 in a deficit of CZK 14.4 billion (a year-on-year deterioration of CZK 3.9 billion).
-The widening of the deficit was due to a worse balance of labour costs in connection with the employment of non-residents in the Czech Republic and Czech residents abroad (payments of taxes, social security contributions and social benefits) and to a rise in the deficit on net income from the EU budget recorded in the secondary income balance.
+Secondary income ended Q1 in a deficit of CZK 1.7 billion (a deterioration of CZK 7.4 billion on a year earlier).
+The widening of the deficit was adversely affected by a decline in the surplus on net income from the EU budget recorded in the secondary income balance and a deterioration in the balance of net non-life insurance premiums.

 The capital account

-The capital account ended Q3 in a surplus of CZK 17.7 billion.
-The year-on-year increase in the surplus of CZK 13.6 billion was due to extraordinary payouts of flood-related insurance claims and higher income from the EU budget recorded in the capital account.
+The capital account ended Q1 in a surplus of CZK 18.8 billion.
+The year-on-year rise in the surplus of CZK 16 billion was due to a combination of higher income from the EU budget recorded in the capital account and the year-on-year increase in the surplus generated from cross-border trading in emission allowances (non-produced non-financial assets).

 The financial account

-The financial account (including the change in the CNB’s reserve assets) recorded a net inflow (net borrowing) of CZK 27.5 billion in Q3 owing to external liabilities increasing more markedly than external assets.
+The financial account (including the change in the CNB’s reserve assets) recorded a net outflow (net lending abroad) of CZK 105.7 billion in Q1 owing to external assets increasing more markedly than external liabilities.

 Ratio of Financial Account to GDP